-OCR's A Level in Further Mathematics B is a linear qualification in which all papers must be taken in the same examination series.
-To be awarded OCR's A Level in Further Mathematics B (MEI) learners must take one of three routes through the qualification, Route A, Route B or Route C.
+OCR's AS Level in Further Mathematics B (MEI) is a linear qualification in which all papers must be taken in the same examination series.

+Learners must take the mandatory paper Core Pure (Y410) and then any two from the four optional papers to be awarded OCR's AS Level in Further Mathematics B (MEI).